 Champaign will again host boys state basketball tournaments

-The crown jewel of Illinois high school state tournaments is returning to the city and the venue that helped make them just that.
+The crown jewel of Illinois high school state tournaments is returning to the city and the venue that helped make it just that.

-The Illinois High School Association board of directors voted Monday to move the boys state basketball tournaments to State Farm Center in Champaign, ending a 25-year run at Carver Arena in Peoria.
+The Illinois High School Association board of directors voted Monday to move the boys state basketball tournaments to State Farm Center in Champaign for at least the next three years, ending a 25-year run at Carver Arena in Peoria.

 Peoria hosted the state finals tournament since 1996.
 Champaign hosted the tournaments from 1919 to 1995.